-When Intermountain Power Agency began construction of their Intermoutain Power Project coal-fired electrical generation plant near Delta, Utah, they also began arranging for a steady supply of coal that could be used by the plant, about 12,000 tons per day.
-Several contracts were signed with coal mining companies to ensure a continuing supply of coal, which was to be transported by unit coal trains from points on D&RGW and Utah Railway, over Soldier Summit to Provo, then south by Union Pacific to the IPP plant near Delta. (click here for more information about IPP)
+When Intermountain Power Agency began construction of their Intermountain Power Project coal-fired electrical generation plant near Delta, Utah, they also began arranging for a steady supply of coal that could be used by the plant, about 12,000 tons per day.
+Several contracts were signed with coal mining companies to ensure a continuing supply of coal, which was to be transported by unit coal trains from points on D&RGW and Utah Railway, over Soldier Summit to Provo, then south by Union Pacific to the IPP plant near Delta.
+(Read more about IPP)

 Three large coal loadouts were constructed to serve these IPP unit coal trains.
 First was the already existing C. V. Spur, south of Price.
-The second was a new flood loader on Utah Railway for the Star Point mine (formerly the Wattis mine), which went into servive in January 1986.
-The third site was a new flood loader at Wildcat, also on Utah Railway. (click here for more information about C. V. Spur, and here for more information about Wildcat)
+The second was a new flood loader on Utah Railway for the Star Point mine (formerly the Wattis mine), which went into service in January 1986.
+The third site was a new flood loader at Wildcat, also on Utah Railway.

 Construction started on a new flood loader for the Star Point mine.
 The new loader was located on Utah Railway's mainline, and would allow the Wattis Branch to be abandoned.
 (Crossroads of the West, page 129)